-Applicants are required to disclose all arrests and convictions on their applications, including convictions dismissed under Penal Code section 1203.4 or 1203.4a.
+Applicants are required to disclose arrests for which trials are pending and all convictions on their applications, including convictions dismissed under Penal Code section 1203.4 or 1203.4a.
 If you have any questions concerning the disclosure of convictions or arrests, contact the Secretary of State prior to signing the application.
 If you do not recall the specifics about your arrest(s) and/or conviction(s), you can contact the California Department of Justice at (916) 227-3849.

-The Secretary of State will recommend denial of an application for the following reasons: (Government Code section 8214.1 and the Notary Public Disciplinary Guidelines (2001))
+The Secretary of State may deny an application for the following reasons: (For a complete list of reasons the Secretary of State may deny an application, please refer to Government Code section 8214.1 and the Notary Public Disciplinary Guidelines (2001).

 - Failure to disclose any conviction;

 - Conviction of a felony; or

-- Conviction of a disqualifying misdemeanor where not more than 10 years have passed since the completion of probation.
+- Conviction of a disqualifying misdemeanor when less than 10 years have passed since the completion of probation.

-When a recommendation is made to deny an application, the applicant has the right to appeal the recommendation through the administrative hearing process.
+The applicant has the right to appeal the denial through the administrative hearing process.
 (Government Code section 8214.3)